At Home with Amy Sedaris

 At Home with Amy Sedaris is an American surreal comedy television series that premiered on October 24, 2017, on truTV.
 Hosted by Amy Sedaris playing various characters, the show focuses on the comedian's love of entertaining, crafts, and cooking.
 The series was met with critical acclaim upon its premiere, garnering a nomination for Outstanding Variety Sketch Program at the 70th Primetime Emmy Awards.
-The second season premiered on February 19, 2019, and the third season premiered on May 20, 2020.
-On January 19, 2021, the series was canceled after three seasons.
+The series ran for three seasons before its cancellation in 2021.

 Premise

 At Home with Amy Sedaris follows Sedaris as she demonstrates "her diverse but necessary homemaking skills."